 University Scholar Program

 The University Scholar Program is designed for a very small group of students with outstanding and demonstrated talent in a creative field that requires a substantial commitment of time away from campus and that cannot be pursued within regular curricular or co-curricular structures.
 Applicants must first receive the approval of the Deputy Dean of the College, after which they may apply to the Faculty Committee on Examinations and Standing to be considered for formal admission to the program.
-In order to ensure that students are making adequate degree progress, students are typically admitted to the program only after they have declared a concentration, and usually in the junior or senior year.
+In order to ensure that students are making adequate degree progress, students are typically admitted to the program only after they have declared a concentration, and usually in their junior or senior year.
 In order to apply for the University Scholar Program, students must demonstrate the following:

-1. A strong academic record at Princeton, including a minimum GPA of 3.0.
+- A strong academic record at Princeton, including a minimum GPA of 3.0.

-2. Exceptional talent and accomplishment in a creative field.
+- Exceptional talent and accomplishment in a creative field.
 University scholars are typically considered for the program only after receiving a highly selective or competitive award, such as a professional engagement in a musical or theatrical performance.

-4. Strong support of the student's program by three faculty members, one of whom will serve as the student’s adviser.
+- Strong support of the student's program by three faculty members, one of whom will serve as the student’s adviser.
 The student’s adviser should normally be a member of the regular faculty and have expertise in the student’s field of accomplishment.

 Students are first admitted to the University Scholar Program for a single term in order to pursue special projects while carrying a reduced course load; students may apply to renew their admission to the program on a term-to-term basis.
-Although University scholars carry a reduced courseload to accommodate their additional work and studies, they must complete all requirements for their departmental concentration, and students will be exempt from some distribution requirements only in exceptional circumstances.
+Although University scholars carry a reduced course load to accommodate their additional work and studies, they must complete all requirements for their departmental concentration, and students will be exempt from some distribution requirements only in exceptional circumstances.

-A University scholar must complete a minimum of 25 Princeton courses (with a minimum of three courses in each term of the sophomore and junior year and a minimum of five courses in the senior year).
+A University scholar must complete a minimum of 25 Princeton courses (with a minimum of three courses in each term of the sophomore and junior years and a minimum of five courses in the senior year).
 A University scholar who is eligible for advanced standing may take only one term away from Princeton and must complete a minimum of 22 courses at Princeton.